 1. Emphasize Vision and Clarity

 A thorough understanding of your business niche can help elevate and personalize your sales pitch.
 Lack of information can lead to indecision, which in sales can result in time lost and frustrated leads.
-As a result, address common questions before a sell, specifically by consider aspects like target demographic, budgetary constraints and marketing approach (cold calling, email pitch, event-based, etc.).
+As a result, address common questions before a sale, specifically by considering aspects like target demographic, budgetary constraints, and marketing approach (cold calling, email pitch, event-based, etc.).
 Make sure to address these issues before beginning anything.
 The result will likely be improved sales performance.

 2. Strive to Accomplish Set Goals

 Set activity goals for yourself to make sales missions easier to conquer.
-Goals can include referrals per call, calls per day, proposals per month or anything that elevates success with leads.
-Additionally, record your results, so you can measure progress and track them to help improve on various performance.
+Goals can include referrals per call, calls per day, proposals per month, or anything that elevates success with leads.
+Additionally, record your results, so you can measure progress and track them to help improve on various performances.
 With goals, you can better focus your efforts and actions.